 Buses and the metro can get crowded.
 Tickets must be bought before boarding and validated.

 Beware of pickpockets.

-Buses #40 and #64 starts at Termini and ends near St. Peter's traveling past other places of interest, returning the same way.
+Buses #40 (express) and #64 starts at Termini and ends near Saint Peter's, traveling past places of interest, returning the same way.

 Bus 75 takes you past the Colosseum to Trastevere

 Bus 910 takes you to Villa Borghese

 €1.50 B.I.T (Biglietto Integrato a Tempo) is the standard ticket valid for one metro, unlimited tram or bus ride within a 100 minutes.

 €7.00 B.I.G ( Biglietto Integrato a Giornaliero) is a daily ticket valid for unlimited metro, tram, bus and train travel within Rome.